Chamber and Solo Works

 The second disc dedicated to Charlotte’s music, produced by RTF Classical

 A sense of distance links all five pieces, composed between 2011 and 2016.
 In the music, worlds, real and imaginary are encapsulated, touched and experienced.
 Occasionally, we feel tangibly close to the action, but often we are mere onlookers from afar- now locked in the icy waters of Zustände, where we find ourselves aurally trapped within the cracking ice, now isolated on the banks of On the Other Shore, calling across the water to a loved one where distance is felt most longingly.
 Inspired by Marco Polo’s depictions of Venice, water again is the fundamental element within Invisible Cities.
 Distance, in The Sun was Chasing Venus is felt from above, flying high in the skies, where movement and proximity are perceived very differently.
 Beyond also relates to this realm, outside the limitations of the world we inhabit.
-A principal fascination of composing for me is creating a journey through music, a secret, abstract narrative, where the listener is transported to another ‘place’, one that is not fixed, but varies from listener to listener.

 At the Speed of Stillness

 The first disc dedicated to Charlotte’s music, part of the Debut Disc series produced by NMC Records

 At the Speed of Stillness, commissioned by Aldeburgh World Orchestra, explores paradoxes of energy and movement: ‘the hummingbird motionless as a star’ (in Dora Maar’s description), or the contained energy of a power station.
 Caught in Treetops, a violin concerto written for Alexandra Wood and BCMG, takes its inspiration from two poems by Dante Gabriel Rossetti and Federico García Lorca, while also drawing on the relentless energy of Sonny Rollins.